banzaman/Mv-bookstore/README.md

 I do recommend this method given it is easier, but if you want you can make this process by running commands on the Git Bash terminal.

+### Install

+After cloning the repo you need to install de dependencies.
+- Run this in the project folder (npm install).

+### Usage

+Once the project is installed you only need to run the script (npm run build  ->  npm run start).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHOR -->